cuiyongbo/hello-world/my_wiki/programmer_note/std_c_api/scanf_info.rst

       * An ordinary character (i.e., one other than white space or '%').
         This character must exactly match the next character of input.

-      * A conversion specification, which commences with a ``'%'`` character.
+      * A conversion specification, which commences with a ``%`` character.
         A sequence of characters from the input is converted according to this specification, and the result is placed in the corresponding pointer argument.
 If the next item of input does not match the conversion specification, the conversion fails—this is a matching failure.

-   Each conversion specification in format begins with either the character ``'%'`` or the character sequence ``"%n$"`` (see below for the distinction) followed by:
+   Each conversion specification in format begins with either the character ``%`` or the character sequence ``%n$`` (see below for the distinction) followed by:

       * An optional ``'*'`` assignment-suppression character: ``scanf()`` reads input as directed by the conversion specification, but discards the input.
 No corresponding